Jools Holland OBE DL was born Julian Miles Holland on 24th January 1958 in Blackheath, South East London.

 2018 saw Jools and his Rhythm & Blues Orchestra team up with international star and long-term friend Marc Almond on a 14-track album, A Lovely Life To Live, a fantastic collection of both brand new, original tracks written by Jools and Marc as well as their big band interpretations of a wide range of songs.
 Highlights include Marc and Soft Cell's iconic Tainted Love, Edith Piaf's Hymne À L'Amour, Irving Berlin's How Deep Is The Ocean, two Bobby "Blue" Bland songs – It's My Life Baby and I'll Take Care Of You – and their co-written trio of songs that are all about the pair's adoration and relationship with London – I Lost My City, Workhouse Blues, and London You Were My Lover.
 Marc also accompanied them on their live shows throughout 2018.

-Jools released his most recent album Pianola.PIANO & FRIENDS in November 2021 on Warner Music.
+Jools released his album Pianola.PIANO & FRIENDS in November 2021 on Warner Music.
 Produced by Nitin Sawhney, Laurie Latham and with one track co-written and produced by Mousse T., the album is a loving tribute to the black and white keys that have become synonymous with Holland and his show-stopping style.
 A constant champion of musicians around the world, Jools invited many of his friends to join in from different corners of the world, from musical legends and jazz greats to the next generation's stars: Lang Lang; David Gilmour; Tom Jones; Ruby Turner; Herbie Hancock; Booker T. Jones; Gregory Porter; Mousse T.; YolanDa Brown; Dr. John; Joe Bonamassa; Trombone Shorty... to name a few.

 A big fan of the cult 1960's show The Prisoner, Jools' inspiration for Helicon Mountain – the studio complex he designed and built – was Portmeirion, the setting for the TV series.
 Jools demonstrated his love of the series by starring in a spoof documentary, The Laughing Prisoner, with Stephen Fry, Terence Alexander, and Hugh Laurie, in 1993.